lathoub/STAPI_HA/README.md

 Configuration only requires the base URL of the OGC SensorThings endpoint (including its version). e.g. https://ogc-demo.k8s.ilt-dmz.iosb.fraunhofer.de/v1.1 or https://sensors.bgs.ac.uk/FROST-Server/v1.1.

-This integration uses MQTT to update the values in Home Assistant
+This integration uses MQTT to update the sensor values in Home Assistant.

 ## OGC Compliance